bcgov/hets/Backup/README.md

 -------
 These steps perform a restore of a backup.

-1. Log into the OpenShift Console and log into OpenShift on the command shell window.
+1. Log into the OpenShift Console and log into OpenShift on the command shell window
-   1. The instructions here use a mix of the console and command line, but all could be done from a command shell using "oc" commands.
-We have not written a script for this as if a backup is needed, something has gone seriously wrong, and compensating steps may be needed for which the script would not account.
 2. Scale to 0 all Apps that use the database connection.
    1. This is necessary as the Apps will need to restart to pull data from the restored backup.
    2. In HETS this is just **server**